wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-use-microsoft-deployment-toolkit/includes/4-manage-deploy-images-use-microsoft-deployment-toolkit.md

 Traditionally, enterprises have always created a custom (or golden) image with which to imprint on their endpoints.
 While they serve a purpose, images can become technician intensive due to the cadence of Windows and the constant changes that arise.
 Autopilot attempts to bridge the gap.
 But, for now, consider the reasons behind creating a golden image (such as core applications or perhaps a timely unique installation sequence) and plan for it, rather than doing it because you always have.

-> [!TIP]
-> Make a checklist of how your current platform is put together and then look for ways to streamline that process, or consider if you could do it in a more efficient way, such as:<br>\- Do you have any applications as part of your image that require constant updating?<br>\- Do you have a process for keeping your core image up to date with security updates?<br>\- Are there any legacy steps or tasks that are no longer required?
+Make a checklist of how your current platform is put together and then look for ways to streamline that process, or consider if you could do it in a more efficient way, such as:

+ -  Do you have any applications as part of your image that requires constant updating?
+ -  Do you have a process for keeping your core image up to date with security updates?
+ -  Are there any legacy steps or tasks that are no longer required?

-You can import both original media and custom images that you have created into the Deployment Workbench.
-The following image showcases a standard Windows setup directory that can be imported.<br>
+You can import both original media and custom images that you've created into the Deployment Workbench.
+The following image showcases a standard Windows setup directory that can be imported.

 :::image type="content" source="../media/window-10-enterprise-files-fb4ca293.png" alt-text="Screenshot of the root folder of a Windows 10 Enterprise image.":::